 Mayors From Across Rhode Island Join Marriage Equality Effort

-March 25, 2013 by David Contreras Turley, Senior Regional Field Organizer
+March 25, 2013 by David Contreras Turley, Associate Regional Field Director

 On the heels of an unprecedented 12-hour legislative hearing before the Senate Judiciary Committee, with momentum building for marriage equality legislation across Rhode Island, and eroding support for the damaging and divisive referendum offered by opponents of the freedom to marry, Rhode Islanders United for Marriage today launched Mayors for Marriage Equality.